MPJ-Imaging/battery_xct_workflows/paper/paper.md

 (b) Distribution of overhang deflection angles in the analysed cell.*

 ![Unrolled cylindrical cell slice into polar coordinates with deviation (MaxAE) from a fitted spiral used to detect buckling.](fig2.png)
 *Figure 2.
-Unrolled cylindrical cell slice into polar coordinates, showing deviation (MaxAE) from a fitted spiral to detect buckling.*
+Cylindrical cell slice unrolled into polar coordinates and showing maximum absolute error (MaxAE) from a fitted spiral to detect buckling.
+In this case large buckles are detected in the central layers of the cell (layers 2 -4).*

 ![Radial gray-level profiles for a population of cracked NMC particles.](fig3.png)
 *Figure 3.
-Radial gray-level profiles for a population of cracked NMC particles, demonstrating the ability to analyse many particles statistically.*
+Mean normalised radial gray-level profiles for a population of cracked NMC particles, demonstrating the ability to analyse many particles statistically.
+In the pot above the population of particles are split into volume quartiles, with each quartile plotted separately.
+This method allows for comparisons in structural heterogeneity between different populations of particles imaged with XCT.*

 # Acknowledgements